 College can be expensive, but there are funds available to help with costs including tuition, books, and living expenses.
 Financial aid loans and grants are available to help with college costs.
-Students can check their financial aid status by viewing the financial aid dashboard in their myPCC account.
-Students must review and accept their award by the payment deadline or choose another way to pay.

-There are many steps in the financial aid process and it can take several months to receive financial aid.
+There are many steps in the financial aid process and it can take several weeks to receive financial aid.

 The first steps are:

 1. Submit a Free Application for Federal Student Aid (FAFSA).

 Fill out the Free Application for Federal Student Assistance (FAFSA) as soon as possible using OCCC's school code 042837.
 Students can submit their 2021-2022 FAFSA as early as October 1, 2020 using tax information from 2019, and their 2022-23 FAFSA as early as October 1, 2021, using tax information from 2020.
 The application can be accessed at www.fafsa.ed.gov.

 2. Get admitted to OCCC.
 Apply for admission at https://oregoncoast.edu/apply/.
 Monitor email and submit any required admissions documents.